-The ZDMS Strategic Review
+ZDMS Strategic Review

 ZDMS was established in 2014 and has grown from strength to strength.
-One of our goals was to ensure financial stability, which was reached in 2019, at ZDM12 (Boston).This has allowed us to keep ZDMS healthy during the pandemic, and set up free membership and webinars for over a year.
+The ZDMS Society aims to advance zebrafish disease model research worldwide by fostering inclusive collaboration, education, and public engagement.
+To support these activities, a major goal was to ensure financial stability, which was reached in 2019, at ZDM12 (Boston).
+This allowed us to keep ZDMS healthy during the pandemic, through free membership and webinars for that year, and support access to virtual and in-person conferences every year since.
 A Strategic Review was envisaged since 2019 to ensure that our Society’s goals meet our members' needs through delivering quality science and crucial networks.
+Below are the most recent updates on the implementation of the strategic plan.

 About: